New Ford Academy

 Pupil progress meetings take place every term and for children where progress is a cause for concern, there will follow one or more of the following actions:

-- Consultation with the class teacher, and the SEN team.
+- Consultation with the class teacher, and the SEND team.

 - Discussion with parents/carers.